 A Modern Southern & Comfort Food Brunch

 Bloody Marys, bourbon, biscuits and bacon make this weekend brunch very popular.
 The popular Chef Jeff McInnis serves a down home Southern meal at this South Beach eatery with BLT Benedict Biscuits, stacks of pancakes with bourbon maple syrup, Country Ham and Cheese, Steak and Eggs, stacks of waffles, banana bread, and pumpkin beignets.
 All of these brunch specialties can be found on the menu along with the restaurant’s staples like the famous fried chicken and waffles that come served with a watermelon or the much-loved grits.

 The Federal Food, Drink & Provisions

 This modern American tavern is located in a quiet strip mall in the MiMo District on Biscayne Boulevard, but don't let the strip mall location fool you.
 The dishes at The Federal are simply hearty and delicious.
 For Sunday brunch, be sure to try the corned beef and hash, the jumbo Federal biskit and waffles and Buffalo pig wings.
 Other menu options include green eggs & ham with homemade "Canadian bacon", thick French-toast and the Federal steak & eggs.
 Try something out of the ordinary with their jar-o-duck made with candied sweet potato, charred fluff and slow cooked Hudson Valley duck.
 Love lamb?
 You're in for a treat.
 The restaurant serves up a mighty Grove Farm's lamb burger, which comes with freshly made hand cut fries.
 Choose from a delicious selection of sides to tantalize your taste buds, including the crispy Brussels sprouts.
-Compliment your meal with $5 house wines or bottomless mimosas for $16.
+Compliment your meal with bottomless mimosas for $18.